A look at the gun James Bond is most associated with – the Walther PPK.

 History of the PPK

 It was a reliable and compact automatic pistol at a time when there were few designs that were either, and became an instant success.
-The handgun saw widespread use with German police and the Luftwaffe (German Air Force), and indeed it was with a PPK that Adolf Hitler shot himself in 1945.
+The handgun saw widespread use with German police and the Luftwaffe and its success led to a partnership between Walther and the German military during World War II, during which Walther produced the P38 pistol for the German army.
+Indeed it was with a PPK that Adolf Hitler shot himself in 1945.

 Bond adopts the PPK

 The PPK found its way into Bond’s hands based on a bit of fan correspondence.
 Geoffrey Boothroyd first wrote to Ian Fleming in 1956, shortly before the publication of From Russia, With Love.

 He told Fleming that he loved the novels, but hated Bond’s choice of weapons and the Beretta .25 in particular, an easily concealed pocket pistol with the drawback of shooting a very light round – a “lady’s gun”, Boothroyd informed Fleming.
 He suggested that the PPK would be a better choice.
 It was only slightly larger, packed more of a wallop, and the ammunition for it was in widespread use.

 This was one of several firearms criticisms that resulted in Boothroyd becoming the basis for the armourer, the character who developed into the much loved Q of the movies.

 The first was a Centennial Airweight revolver which Bond could carry in a Berns-Martin Triple Draw holster, and the second was a .357 Magnum revolver with a 6½ inch barrel, which Bond could keep in his car.
 You can read more about Boothroyd’s involvement here.